Teleperformance: Governance

 Jacques Berrebi ended all operational duties in January 2009 and returned in 2012, at the age of 70.
 Co-founder Daniel Julien remained as chairman of the board, and Paulo César Salles Vasques was announced as the new chief executive officer of the group.

 Following Vasques' resignation in October 2017, Julien was appointed as group chief executive officer by the board of directors.
-In June 2023, Bhupender Singh was appointed as Teleperformance Group Deputy Chief Executive Officer.In August 2024, Olivier Rigaudy, Agustin Grisanti and Scott Klein were appointed as deputy CEOs, and when Singh departed in October 2024, his role was assumed by Thomas Mackenbrock.
+In June 2023, Bhupender Singh was appointed as TP Group Deputy Chief Executive Officer.
+In August 2024, Olivier Rigaudy, Agustin Grisanti and Scott Klein were appointed as deputy CEOs, and when Singh departed in October 2024, his role was assumed by Thomas Mackenbrock.

+In March 2026, founder and CEO Daniel Julien stepped down from his executive role and transitioned to the position of Strategic Advisor to the Chairman & CEO.
+Deputy CEO Thomas Mackenbrock and Deputy CEO of Finance Olivier Rigaudy also stepped down from their executive roles.
+Benoît Gabelle, currently Deputy CFO, was appointed interim Chief Financial Officer.
+Jorge Amar, a global expert in AI-native customer operations at scale, was appointed Group Chief Executive Officer.

 Corporate social responsibility

-TP's Citizen of the World program helped relocate and build homes for the victims of the Typhoon Ketsana in 2009.Since 2006, Citizen of the World has made $60 million in donations to assist vulnerable populations in 50 countries.
+TP's Citizen of the World program helped relocate and build homes for the victims of the Typhoon Ketsana in 2009.
+Since 2006, Citizen of the World has made $60 million in donations to assist vulnerable populations in 50 countries.

-Teleperformance partnered with One Tree Planted in 2022, funding the plantation of 500,000 trees across Europe, Asia, and the Americas.
-Also in 2022, Teleperformance entered a partnership with the Negros Occidental provincial government, to give priority to Negros Occidental Language Information Technology Center graduates in job applications.
+TP partnered with One Tree Planted in 2022, funding the plantation of 500,000 trees across Europe, Asia, and the Americas.
+Also in 2022, TP entered a partnership with the Negros Occidental provincial government, to give priority to Negros Occidental Language Information Technology Center graduates in job applications.

+Since 2022, TP has partnered with UNICEF to help protect and advance children’s rights, with a focus on quality education in areas most in need, like Brazil, Ghana, and the Philippines.
+TP also supports UNICEF’s Global Humanitarian Thematic Fund, contributing to emergency responses in countries and regions including Sudan, Ukraine, Syria, Türkiye, Nigeria, and Latin America and the Caribbean.